 TL;DR

-This guide summarises key eligibility, timelines, and decision points-verify the latest requirements on the official page.
+This guide summarises key selection stages and practice frameworks.
+PSC's 2026 application window is now closed; verify the latest requirements and outcome timing on the official page.

 From PSC applicants and scholars